Triple Kay International releases song for carnival season

 Triple Kay International releases song for carnival seasonPress release - Wednesday, January 18th, 2017 at 10:36 AM

 Carnival season 2017 has kicked off with a bang by the ever popular Triple Kay International.
-After having an extensive 2016 calendar year filled with numerous lives shows both overseas and locally the band relentlessly continues its journey to create music palatable to all demographics.
+After having an extensive 2016 calendar year filled with numerous live shows both overseas and locally, the band relentlessly continues its journey to create music palatable to all demographics.
 Over the years the band has been on a mission to expand its groovy catalogue and this year is no exception.

 Recognizing the life and talent that we have here on earth can be snapped away in an instant we encourage all to carefully enjoy it to the full.
 Many persons experience trials and heartache that drive them in to sometimes very depressive places but our anthem this year encourages all to pick up themselves because there is still life and the opportunity to have a good time just in case ‘Tomorrow never comes.’